ivotron/popper2-paper/paper/paper.md

 ## Workflow execution engines

 Workflow execution engines can be categorized in several different categories.
-In this section, we have discussed three frequently used categories of workflow execution engines namely Generic, Cloud Native, and Container Native and compared their pros and cons with Popper.
+In this section, we discuss a few frequently used categories of workflow execution engines namely Generic, Cloud Native, Container Native, and CI and compare their pros and cons with Popper.

 ### Generic workflow execution engines